This topic describes how to create an ACK managed cluster for heterogeneous computing in the Container Service for Kubernetes (ACK) console.

 Terway Mode If you set Network Plug-in to Terway, the Terway Mode parameter is available.When you set Terway Mode, you can select or clear Assign One ENI to Each Pod.

-- If you select Assign One ENI to Each Pod, an ENI is assigned to each pod.
+- If you select Assign One ENI to Each Pod, an elastic network interface (ENI) is assigned to each pod.

 - If you clear Assign One ENI to Each Pod, an ENI is shared among multiple pods.
 A secondary IP address of the ENI is assigned to each pod.